|Date of Birth||17 December 1975, Kiev, Ukrainian SSR, USSR [now Ukraine]|

 Charitable work also plays a major part in Milla's life.
 She has served as Master of Ceremonies and co-chaired with Elizabeth Taylor for the amfAR and Cinema Against AIDS event at the Venice Film Festival, and has been heavily involved with The Ovarian Cancer Research Fund, as well as The Wildlands Project.

 For many years Milla Jovovich has been maintaining a healthier lifestyle, practicing yoga and meditation, trying to avoid junk food, and cooking for herself.
 Since she was a little girl, Milla has been writing a private diary, a habit she learned from her mother.
 She has been keeping a record of many good and bad facts of her life, her travels, her relationships, and all important ideas and events in her career, planning eventually to publish an autobiography.
 After dissolution of her two previous marriages, Milla Jovovich became engaged to film director Paul W.S.
 Anderson; their daughter, Ever Anderson, was born on November 3, 2007.

-- IMDb Mini Biography By: Brad Cafarelli, Publicist
+- IMDb Mini Biography By: Steve Shelokhonov and Brad Cafarelli, Publicist

 |Paul W.S.
 Anderson||(22 August 2009 - present) (1 child)|